 During this time, NASCAR took off like an Apollo rocket.
 The number of grassroots racers in the country went through the roof.
 There were 1300 race tracks of all shapes and sizes, and they were busy every weekend, weather permitting.
 Race parts sales kept climbing the charts.
 New racing companies were born every minute, and now they had an event where they had an efficient way to get their new racing products distributed to the ultimate end-user, the racer.

 "Hats off to the racing industry," said Lewis.
 "The doors of opportunity opened wide for the racing industry, and hundreds of companies jumped in and took advantage of a Golden Age in racing component sales."

 The annual PRI Trade Show made it easy, convenient, affordable and efficient for this growing industry to meet once a year to conduct business face to face, and for the attendees to shop all the new racing product lines....all in one hall, all at one time.

-As the racing industry continued to grow, so did the PRI Trade Show.
-In fact, the PRI Trade Show has outgrown every convention center it ever occupied, including Louisville, Cincinnati, Nashville, Columbus and Indianapolis.
+As the racing industry continued to grow, so did the PRI Trade Show as it moved from its original host city of Louisville on to Cincinnati, Nashville, Columbus, Indianapolis and Orlando.